 To avoid unnecessary waste, the restriction should not apply to the use of certain fishing sinkers and lures for commercial fishing that were placed on the market in the Union before the entry into application of this restriction.

 Some Member States have national provisions in place for the protection of the environment or human health that prohibit or restrict the use of lead in lures, sinkers or fishing wires that are stricter than those laid down in this Regulation.
 Requiring those Member States to reduce their existing level of protection from exposure to lead in order to comply with this Regulation might lead to a greater use of lead in those Member States.
 Such a result would not be compatible with the high level of protection required by Article 114(3) of the Treaty.
-Member States should therefore be allowed to maintain stricter provisions restricting only the use of certain fishing tackle.
-Similarly, Member States should be allowed to adopt future measures to regulate the use of lead fishing tackle for recreational fishing, which is not harmonised by this Regulation, in order to ensure the protection of the environment or human health, for example to avoid home-casting of fishing weights.
+Member States should therefore be allowed to maintain stricter provisions for the use of certain fishing tackle.

 Regulation (EC) No 1907/2006 should therefore be amended accordingly.